alloystorm/dvvr/dancexr/features/video_playback.md

 In the LW variants (Android, Quest, Mac, iOS and PC LW), there's a "Fit Frame" option that will place the images with black bars to fit the rectangle aspect ratio.
 Only use this mode when you want to use a spotlight to project the image.

+## Settings

+* Loop: Loop the video when the audio is longer than the video.
+* Mute: Mute the audio of the video.
+* Time Offset: Sync the video timeline with the dance music.
+* Aspect Ratio: Select the aspect ratio of the video.
+This needs to be set correctly for the video image to be displayed properly.
+* Fit Frame: Adds black bars to fit the video image in the rectangle texture.
+This is only needed when you use a spotlight to project the image in the LW versions.
+* Projector Scene Example: Load the procedural "Room" stage in the projector preset and switch to "Projector" preset to projector the video on the wall.
+* Emissive Scene Example: Load the procedural "Room" stage in the emissive preset to allow the video image to be used as the texture for the wall.
+* Load Video: Select a video from your content library to play.